tinspham209/netflix-clone/README.md

 1. Are you ready to proceed? `Y`
 2. Choose `Hosting`
-3. What do you want to use as your public directory? `Build`
+3. What do you want to use as your public directory? `build`
-4. Configure as a single-page app `N`
+4. Configure as a single-page app `Y`

 - Deploy